chrisant996/clink/docs/clink.md

 `color.comment_row`          | `bright white on cyan` | The color for the comment row in the `clink-select-complete` command.
 The comment row shows the "and <em>N</em> more matches" or "rows <em>X</em> to <em>Y</em> of <em>Z</em>" messages.
 `color.description`          | `bright cyan` | Used when displaying descriptions for match completions.
 <a name="color_doskey"></a>`color.doskey` | `bright cyan` | Used when displaying doskey alias completions, and in the input line when `clink.colorize_input` is enabled.
+`color.executable`           |         | When set, this is the color in the input line for a command word that is recognized as an executable file.
 <a name="color_filtered"></a>`color.filtered` | `bold` | The default color for filtered completions (see [Filtering the Match Display](#filteringthematchdisplay)).
 `color.flag`                 | `default` | The color for flags in the input line when `clink.colorize_input` is enabled.
 <a name="color_hidden"></a>`color.hidden` | | Used when displaying file completions with the "hidden" attribute.